shankar4/Functional-Model/SystemC Installation Notes.md

 Now installing Eclipse\
 >sudo apt-get install eclipse eclipse-cdt g++

 Launch Eclipse through launcher.
-It must be at the root; but it launches. **Fix this problem - move it from Shankar home** \
+It must be at the root; but it launches.  \
 Put the workspace as SystemCSpace \
 Once Eclipse is open, \
 >File->New->Project->c/C++ -> C++. \